 A common use-case for this is if you have a separate composition for the "SEO properties"

 Page Title and

 You would usually use this composition on both your

-Textpage document types.
-You won't be able to use the simpler Models Builder syntax (e.g.
+ISeoProperties interface, you will still be able to use the simpler models builder syntax (e.g.

 Render with a partial

 If you create a partial and change the first line to use the interface name for the model binding, you can use the nice Models Builder syntax when rendering the properties, like this:

 You can then render the partial from your Master Template with something like this (assuming the partial is named

 It's important to note though, that this master template will only work for content types that use the Seo Properties composition.